Food & Wine Tours in Portugal: Port, Madeira, and Vinho Verde

 Madeira is a Portuguese archipelago in the Northern Atlantic and includes the islands of Madeira, the Desertas, and Porto Santo.
 It is also, of course, home of the famed Madeira wine.
 Madeira is a fortified wine which can by dry and consumed as an aperitif, or sweet and used as a dessert wine.
 The less expensive ones are frequently marketed as cooking wines for making such dishes as chicken with Madeira sauce.
 The process for making Madeira is quite unusual and dates back many centuries.
 To prevent wines from spoiling on long sea voyages in the 15th and 16th centuries, seamen added grape spirits to the wine.
 But they discovered that the heat and rocking of the barrels on ship transformed the wines into what we now know as Madeira.
 Today, winemakers purposely expose Madeira wines to heat and oxidation to reproduce the effects of the long sea voyage—a process utterly unique in winemaking!

 With this brief overview we have barely scratched the surface of wine production in Portugal!
-If you want to learn more about Portuguese wines and taste them in their natural setting, consider a culinary vacation to Portugal.
+If you want to learn more about Portuguese food or Portuguese wines and taste them in their natural setting, consider a culinary vacation to Portugal.